-Antigua should be seen as a year round destination, despite very recent hurricanes such as Irma devastating Barbuda and disturbing Antigua.
+Antigua should be seen as a year round destination, despite hurricanes (such as Irma September 2017) devastating Barbuda and disturbing Antigua.
 You would be very unlucky to get caught in a Caribbean hurricane.
 Read on to learn about the seasons for Antigua and Barbuda.

 High Season